dedaluz/jamiecurle/jamiecurle/content/blog/2012-03-08-zero-calorie-crispy-seaweed.md

 However if you have a [dehydrator][2] (_which you should because they're awesome_) then you can make your own crispy seaweed without any frying at all.

+Note that in this recipe I'm using spring greens.
+You could use cabbage if that's all you have, but I have not tested this with real seaweed.
+If you have, let me know if it works in the comments.

 ## Boil a pan of water

 You're going to need a big pan of boiling water to quickly blanch the shredded leaves in, so start that off now and it'll be ready when you need it.